 - (a) That the municipality has and maintains an effective system of expenditure control, including procedures for the approval, authorisation, withdrawal and payment of funds; - (b) That the municipality has and maintains a management, accounting and information system which recognises expenditure when it is incurred, and which accounts for creditors of and payments made by the municipality; - (c) That the municipality has and maintains a system of internal control in respect of creditors and payments; - (d) That payments by the municipality are made directly to the person to whom it is due unless agreed otherwise for reasons as may be prescribed and either electronically or by direct deposit.
-No cash payments, payments by way of transferable and/or cash may be made; - (e) That all money owing by the municipality be paid within 30 days of receiving the relevant invoice and/or statement, unless prescribed otherwise by the Minister of Finance in terms of a regulation for certain categories of expenditure; - (f) That the municipality complies with its tax, levy, duty, pension, medical aid, audit fees and other statutory commitments; - (g) That any dispute concerning payments due by the municipality to another organ of state is disposed of in terms of legislation regulating disputes between organs of state;
+No cash payments, payments by way of transferable and/or cash cheques may be made; - (e) That all money owing by the municipality be paid within 30 days of receiving the relevant invoice and/or statement, unless prescribed otherwise by the Minister of Finance in terms of a regulation for certain categories of expenditure; - (f) That the municipality complies with its tax, levy, duty, pension, medical aid, audit fees and other statutory commitments; - (g) That any dispute concerning payments due by the municipality to another organ of state is disposed of in terms of legislation regulating disputes between organs of state;

-- (h) That the municipality's available working capital is managed effectively and economically in terms of the cash management and investment policy of the municipality and within the framework prescribed by the Minister of Finance, and; - (i) That the Accounting Officer takes all reasonable steps, according to the MFMA Act No. 56 of 2003 sec 5 (2), to ensure that expenditure management of all financial accounts of the municipality are closed at the end of each month and reconciled with its records. - (j) That the Municipality complies with the MFMA Act No 56 of 2003 of section 118 that no person may- - (a) interfere with the supply chain management system of a municipality or municipal entity: or - (b) amend or tamper with any tenders, quotations, contracts or bids after their submission.
+- (h) That the municipality's available working capital is managed effectively and economically in terms of the cash management and investment policy of the municipality and within the framework prescribed by the Minister of Finance, and: - (i) That the Accounting Officer takes all reasonable steps, according to the MFMA Act No. 56 of 2003 sec 5 (2), to ensure that expenditure management of all financial accounts of the municipality are closed at the end of each month and reconciled with its records.